 Improvements on possessory rights (IPRs) are buildings, structures, or other improvements located on land that is not owned by the owner of the improvements.
-IPRs may be situated on land that is taxable or nontaxable.
-IPRs located on taxable land are classified and valued according to current use.
-IPRs located on nontaxable land may be subject to the statutes quoted below.
+Improvements on possessory rights may be situated on land that is taxable or nontaxable.
+Improvements on possessory rights located on taxable land are classified and valued according to current use.
+Improvements on possessory rights located on nontaxable land may be subject to the statutes quoted below.

 - A "possessory improvement...located on federal, state, county or municipal property or the property of another political subdivision of this state that is owned by a nongovernmental possessor" (A.R.S.
 42-15301): - Must be valued using standard appraisal methods and techniques.
 A.R.S.
 42-15302. - Is subject to a limited property value (LPV) (i.e., "is not subject to the exemption [from LPV] for personal property").
 A.R.S.
 42-15303. - "[M]ay be placed on the real property roll."
 A.R.S.
 42-15304(A). - "[S]hall be subject to procedures for delinquent taxes as real property".
 A.R.S.
-42-15304(B).

-"Improvements, appurtenances, wells, stock tanks and any other fixed property that is located on unpatented land, a mining claim or state land not secured by patented real property...shall be valued as personal property."
+42-15304(B). - "Improvements, appurtenances, wells, stock tanks and any other fixed property that is located on unpatented land, a mining claim or state land not secured by patented real property...shall be valued as personal property."
 A.R.S.
-42- 19003(A)(1).
+42-19003(A)(1). - "A lessee of state land shall maintain all improvements that are pertinent to the lease in serviceable condition for the term of the lease and shall not remove any improvement without written authorization from the department except as provided by subsection B. All improvements placed upon state land shall, until they become the property of the state, be subject to assessment for taxes in the name of the owner, as other property."
+A.R.S.
+37-322.03(A).